timstephenson/WordFrequency/Readme.markdown

 There are two implementations of the sortedWordFrequency method.

-Because I am excited about Swift, I've done the assignment twice.
-The fist time, using swift.
-I then implemented the same methods again using Objective-c.
+I am excited about Swift, so I've done both implementations twice.
+The fist time, using swift, and the same methods again using Objective-c.

 WordFrequency is the Swift version of the challenge.
 [View Objective-c Version](https://github.com/timstephenson/OCWordFrequency)